alexdesousa/alexdesousa.github.io/_posts/2019-07-06-yggdrasil-easy-pub-sub-in-elixir.md

 RabbitMQ uses not only **connections**, but virtual connections called **channels**.
 The idea of channels is to introduce multiplexing in a single connection.
 A small system could establish only one connection with RabbitMQ while opening a channel for every single execution thread e.g:

-{%- include image.html  src = "rabbitmq connection.png" alt = "RabbitMQ channel multiplexing" -%}
+{%- include image.html  src = "rabbitmq-connection.png" alt = "RabbitMQ channel multiplexing" -%}

 The rule of thumb would be to use: